pi-this/T-BAGc/README.md

 Python3 needs to be pre-installed to run T-BAGc.

 If Python is not installed you can install it at <a href="https://www.python.org/">python.org</a> or you can get Python from the Microsoft app store.
-When running the Python installer on Windows check Use admin privileges when installing py.exe and add python.exe to the PATH
+When running the Python installer on Windows check "use admin privileges" when installing py.exe and "add python.exe to the PATH".

 Once Python is installed you can install T-BAGc